-This romantic suspense was published by Berkley on March 1, 2001 and has 372 pages.
+This romantic suspense that was published by Berkley on March 1, 2001 and has 372 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Treachery in Death, Kindred in Death, The Other Side, New York to Dallas, Unquiet, Celebrity in Death, Delusion in Death, Calculated in Death, Thankless in Death, Mirror, Mirror, Festive in Death, Obsession in Death, "Wonderment in Death", "Possession in Death", Down the Rabbit Hole, "Midnight in Death", Devoted in Death, Brotherhood in Death, Apprentice in Death, Echoes in Death
+Other books by this author which I have reviewed include Treachery in Death, Kindred in Death, The Other Side, New York to Dallas, Unquiet, Celebrity in Death, Delusion in Death, Calculated in Death, Thankless in Death, Mirror, Mirror, Festive in Death, Obsession in Death, "Wonderment in Death", "Possession in Death", Down the Rabbit Hole, "Midnight in Death", Devoted in Death, Brotherhood in Death, Apprentice in Death, Echoes in Death, Secrets in Death

 Twelfth in the In Death romantic suspense series that takes place in a futuristic 2059 New York City and revolving around Lieutenant Eve Dallas and her gorgeous husband, Roarke.